RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 	brew update
 	brew upgrade x

 >replace 'x' with the package name that you want to upgrade

-## For Arch linux users:
+## 2-Git
 ---

-If you're already using AUR you don't homebrew at all you just do:
+For **Arch Linux** users git is most likely pre-installed ,if not do:

+	pacman -S git

+**Debian and Ubuntu:**

+	sudo apt-get install git

+## Arch linux users:
+---

+Arch linux have the luxury of pacman pacakges you don't need homebrew or rbenv at all,Cause pacman packages are always up to date :

-	yaourt -S ruby
+	sudo pacman -S ruby
-	yaourt -S node npm
+	sudo pacman -S node npm

 If you had any trouble let me know in the comments.